Introduction

 There is a folder in the repo called “feature-extractor” which we need to have in our repository.
 We could git clone the repo, however, its quite small, so I would just copy the contents of the folder and put it in your cerebrium project ie:

-The setup function on Replicate runs on each cold start (ie: each new instantiation of the application) and so we just define it as normal code that gets run at the top of our file.
+The setup function on Replicate runs on each cold start (ie: each new instantiation of the app) and so we just define it as normal code that gets run at the top of our file.
 I put it right below my import statements above.

 def download_weights(url, dest):